goauthentik/authentik/docs/upgrading/to-0.10.md

 # Upgrading to 0.10

-This upgrade brings a few database changes with it, some of which have to be done manually.
-The main changes are:
+This update brings a lot of big features, such as:

 - New OAuth2/OpenID Provider